openharmony/docs/en/application-dev/reference/native-apis/_r_d_b.md

 **Description**

-Indicates the types of the key and value in a KV pair.
+Defines a struct for the types of the key and value in a KV pair.

 ### OH_VObject